suttonek/TIEGCM-tutorial/index.md

 description: Quick-start tutorial for working with TIEGCM output using Matlab
 ---

-Quick-start tutorial for working with TIEGCM output using Matlab
+A quick-start tutorial for working with TIEGCM output using Matlab

 [Click here for tutorial](https://suttonek.github.io/TIEGCM-tutorial/tutorial.html)